paragonie/airship/.github/PULL_REQUEST_TEMPLATE.md

 (This does not in any way restrict your rights to use your own modifications.
 The purpose of this agreement is to maximize awareness and transparency.)

+### Labels Requested

+Feel free to list any labels you feel are appropriate for this issue, and a member of the Airship core team will apply them as soon as possible.

+* `label`